Practicing Medicine in the Gray Areas - Consensus

 Consensus helps her move quickly between those worlds.
 Rather than searching through dozens of papers manually, she can investigate specific biological pathways, explore how therapies work at a mechanistic level, and rapidly evaluate evidence that may help inform both research questions and patient care decisions.

 As both a physician and researcher, Gena believes some of the most important insights come from understanding not just what works, but why it works.
-By making decades of scientific literature easier to explore, Consensus helps her connect emerging discoveries to the patients who need them most.
+For complex autoimmune and immunologic diseases, that often means tracing a question back to the underlying biology and the primary literature itself.
+By making decades of scientific research easier to explore, Consensus helps her connect mechanistic discoveries to the clinical decisions that matter most for patients.

 Ready to give your students research superpowers?